 Postgraduate Education Fellow

-A majority of the fellow’s time will be spent with our school programs, summer day camp and Children’s Farmyard with additional time spent among our early childhood, family and public programs.
-Our school programs work primarily with elementary age youth in onsite field trips and community outreach.
-Our summer camps host youth for outdoor, farm-based, day-camp experiences.
-The Children’s Farmyard is open to the public and provides school, camp, and youth group visits from May through October where visitors explore their connection to farm animals to understand where our food and fiber originates.
-Early childhood programs are full and half-day programs for preschool and early elementary-aged children.
-Our family and public programs happen mainly in the evenings and on the weekends with a variety of programs and special events offered throughout the summer.
+A majority of the fellow’s time is spent teaching and learning with our school programs, summer day camp and Children’s Farmyard with additional time spent among our early childhood, family and public programs.
+Our school programs work primarily with elementary-age youth for place-based, seasonally-themed field trips and local community outreach.
+Our summer day camps focus on hosting elementary and middle school youth for outdoor, farm-based, day-camp experiences.
+Outreach programs occur onsite at schools.
+The educational farmyard is open to the general public and also provides school, camp, and youth group visits from May through October where visitors explore their connection to farm animals to understand where our food and fiber originates.
+Early childhood programs are full and half-day nature and play-based programs for preschool and early elementary-aged children.
+Our family and public programs happen mainly in the evenings and on the weekends with a variety of programs and special events offered throughout the year.

 - Participate in an orientation to Shelburne Farms and to the fellow role.